NGSchoolEU/ngs17/microbial-genomics/README.md

 ## Automated tools

 Above we have seen the “manual” approach to resistance prediction in TB.
-For WGS to be useful tool in clinical practice, these analysis pipelines need to be standardised and packaged into automated tools Several such tools are available, try uploading the fastq files in the data directory (you will need to download the fastq.gz file to your PC first using the CyberDuck as above) into these tools:
+For WGS to be useful tool in clinical practice, these analysis pipelines need to be standardised and packaged into automated tools Several such tools are available, try uploading the fastq files in the data directory (you will need to download the fastq.gz file to your environment/PC first) into these tools:

 1. TB profiler
 * Developed by Prof Taane Clark’s group at LSHTM.